Whitepapers

 Acquisition pathways for edge AI platforms: OTAs, SWP, and the Barrier Removal Board

-The March 2025 Hegseth software acquisition memo, the November 2025 acquisition transformation strategy, and DIU's 500+ OTA track record create a procurement environment built for platforms like EdgeLance.
-This paper maps the acquisition landscape for nontraditional defense AI vendors.
+The March 2025 Hegseth software acquisition memo, the November 2025 acquisition transformation strategy, and DIU's 500+ OTA track record have reshaped how DoD buys software.
+This paper maps the acquisition pathways available to nontraditional defense AI vendors.